palmmelt/ticket2attraction/README.md

 - Create a list of ticket and cart checkout.
 - You can refactor anyway you want.
 - Try to build reusable hook for delegate between mock and API.
+- We only have API mock (which is also incomplete).
-- (Optional) You only have API mock, So you need to create API Server also.
+- (Optional) So you need to create API Server also.

 ## Requirements
 - As a user, I want to see a list of tickets.